Jacobkklon/Jacobkklon/README.md

 💬 Ask me about modeling and simulation!
 I love this area because these concepts are incredibly powerful but we must understand what they DO and DON'T enable us to do.

-⚡ Fun fact: Over the past two years I've learned and practiced Bass Guitar!
+⚡ Fun fact: Over the past two years I've learned and practiced Bass Guitar.
 I love slap bass and funky music and I've been steadily learning some of my favorite songs!